LoulouNoLegend/RNA-Modding-Documentation/custom-maps/tutorials/creating-sharing/setup-the-project.md

 **1.** Download the template project by clicking [here](https://github.com/LoulouNoLegend/CustomMapLoader-RooftopsAndAlleys/releases/download/PB5/UE521-CustomMap-Template-V2.zip)
 *(Since the template was updated recently, some things are indeed different, but it doesn't affect this guide)*

 **2.** Extract the "rooftopsandalleys" folder somewhere on your pc.
+It's recommended to put this folder in a folder that has the name of your map.

 **3.** Open the folder and then the "rooftopsandalleys.uproject" file.